 I just shrugged.

 My future self was right about one thing.
 One day, the work failed.
 The subjects broke containment, and it was chaos in the lab.
-He had all been taught over and over what to do in the event of a critical failure, but it all happened so fast that I was locked in a storage closet before I knew it, and everything else was lost.
+I had all been taught over and over what to do in the event of a critical failure, but it all happened so fast that I was locked in a storage closet before I knew it, and everything else was lost.

 “So what happens now?” he said over the distant alarms.
 He was sitting in the closet, his knees drawn up close to his chest.